M-earnest/docker_workshop/workshop/overview.md

 ## The details

-# Software containers in neuroscience research

-You can checkout the respective sections:
+You can check out the respective sections:

 * [An overview](overview.md)